moorepants/moorepants.info/content/research/research-statement.rst

    - Appropriate technologies
    - Human powered machines

+##I think this paragraph can be condensed a bit--you repeat collaboration a lot and sort
+##of say the same thing over and over.
+Maybe say like:

 My future research directions will leverage collaborative initiatives to fill gaps in my expertise.
 I want to develop a more holistic research plan centered on the human as a controller and his/her interactions with machines.
 In